alexenson/ec2-elb-for-beginners/README.md

-But we need to go and retrieve the password first, so click cancel – till have that information.
+But we need to go and retrieve the password first, so click cancel – till we have that information.